snachodog/choteau_chamber/bylaws.md

 ### ARTICLE I NAME

-The name of the organization shall be the CHOTEAU CHAMBER OF COMMERCE.
+The name of the organization shall be the Choteau Chamber of Commerce.

 ### ARTICLE II OBJECT